MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/universalprint-csp.md

 - 8 - Installation initial status
 - 32 - Unknown (not used)

-The data type is integer.
-Supported operations are ??.
+The data type is int.
+Supported operations is Get.

 <a href="" id="errorcode"></a>**ErrorCode**

 HRESULT of the last installation returned code.

-The data type is string.
-Supported operations are ??.
+The data type is int.
+Supported operation is Get.